absrp/geomechanics/README.md

 - energy_release_rate.ipynb

-Analytical solutions for the energy release rate under different rupture models.
-Currently only contains the pulse model from Weng and Ampuero (2019) for a fault with L>>W.
+Analytical solutions for the energy release rate under different rupture models. \textbf{Under construction!!!!} Currently only contains the pulse model from Weng and Ampuero (2019) for a fault with L>>W.

 <!-- CONTACT -->
 ## Contact